ufidon/ct/mod1/re.md

   - the number of a's and b's do not have to be the same
 - first several words
   - {ϵ, aa, bb, aaaa, aabb,abab, abba, baab, baba, bbaa,bbbb, aaaaaa,aaaabb,aaabab, ⋯}

+---

+📝 Summarize the REs representing all words.

+---

 # References
 - [regex simplifier](https://ivanzuzak.info/noam/webapps/regex_simplifier/)